Posted: 25-May-2011 | Last edited: 10-Feb-2015 | Views: 2380 | Permalink

 The South Island’s oldest town, Akaroa boasts more than just a hint of French charm; this picturesque seaside town is New Zealand’s only French settlement.
 It has some of the country’s best preserved architecture and a beautiful harbour and bays.

 The Akaroa Harbour is a marine playground, perfect for a cruise or sailing trip.
 Various cruise options are available, from exploring the harbour to viewing or even swimming with Hector’s dolphins.
+Sea kayaking is also a good way to discover the best of Akaroa and its marine life.
+Akaroa Marine Reserve lies at the mouth of the harbour.
+Species that visit these waters include Hector’s dolphins, smaller whale species, seals, white-flippered penguins and albatrosses.

 Where to stay